tinesone/Guildwars/README.md

 # Guildwars
 A plugin for minecraft.
-Just a hoby
+Just a hobby